 I look forward to meeting as many of you as possible to discuss my qualifications and hear what priorities or concerns you may have for your Sheriff’s Department.
 Together, we can make a difference in the Sheriff’s Department and our communities.

-Known contact information for Gerald Dedeaux from Berry, AL.
+Known professional history for Gerald Dedeaux from Berry, AL.

-Chief of Berry Police Department, appointed in August 2012.
+- Chief of Berry, AL Police Department, appointed August 2012.

 Gerald Dedeaux from Berry, AL has participated in elections listed below in the state of Alabama.